Completing the survey

-Review the draft Railing Renewal and Enhancement Plan and complete the online survey located in the 'Feedback survey' tab above.
+Community members were invited to review the draft Railing Renewal and Enhancement Plan and complete the online survey located in the 'Feedback survey' tab.

 Moffat Headland provides stunning coastal views and excellent opportunities to walk, run or ride along the scenic coastal pathway as well as to enjoy the open lawn areas for picnicking and soaking up the local ambience.